carpentries-incubator/gap-lesson/instructors.md

 can permanently change colours and fonts in mintty shell (the one started with `gap.bat`).

+* Explain how to read lesson pages: GAP input is types without GAP prompt.
+GAP output is ion blue colour.
+Errors are displayed in red.
+GAP promts is not displayed, unless this is really necessary (e.g. to demonstrate how the multi-line input works).

 ## [First session with GAP](01-command-line.html)

 * Emphasize that the banner contains version info useful for citing GAP or